 Major Montana insurer reaches contract with air ambulance

-Blue Cross Blue Shield of Montana and Life Flight Network have reached an agreement to provide in-network coverage of air ambulance service in southwestern Montana.
-As part of the agreement announced Thursday, Life Flight Network will base one of its helicopters in Bozeman.
+In this Dec.
+6, 2013, file photo, a Life Flight helicopter carrying a wounded Marion County deputy sheriff takes off from a field in rural Marion County near Salem, Ore.
+Blue Cross Blue Shield of Montana and Life Flight Network, based in Oregon, have reached a network agreement to provide air ambulance service in southwestern Montana, including basing one of its helicopters in Bozeman, Mont.

 Add your comments below